Senior Prefects 2016/17

 A newly appointed Head Boy, who hopes to study history at Oxford, aims to inspire his peers to expand their horizons and work hard to achieve their goals.

-Joe, this year’s senior prefect at Monmouth School, is hoping to pass on his love of softball to younger pupils and encourage them to get involved in as many extracurricular activities as possible.
+Joe, this year’s senior prefect at Monmouth School for Boys, is hoping to pass on his love of softball to younger pupils and encourage them to get involved in as many extracurricular activities as possible.

 The 17-year-old, who joined the School in Form I, said: “I think a good Head Boy must be approachable, a good ambassador of the School and able to socialise and communicate with parents, governors, teachers and pupils alike.”